 But what happens if my proxy doesn’t live in the place where I’m registered to vote?

 A common concern is that the person you want to nominate in the UK as your proxy doesn’t live in the area where your vote needs to be cast.
-Not a problem – your proxy can cast your vote by post as the Electoral Commission describes here and your proxy will be sent a proxy poll card to return by post.
-Get in touch with your Electoral Registration Office at your local council or authority to sort this out – as it will likely take a little time, we recommend getting on with it ASAP.
+Not a problem – your proxy can cast your vote by post, and your proxy will be sent a proxy poll card to return by post.
+Get in touch with your Electoral Registration Office at your local council or authority to sort this out.
+The deadline for applying for postal votes – including postal proxy votes – is 5pm on November 26th.
+As it will likely take a little time, we recommend getting on with it ASAP.

 If you’re not sure where you are registered in the UK then you can check here with the local electoral registration office.